Full list of COVID Loan / CBILS Providers and their criteria

 Finance for Enterprise - helping businesses across South Yorkshire, North Midlands and Mid/North Lincolnshire and, although there is nothing specific on their website on CBILS, you can contact them on their generic form HERE.

-First Enterprise - nothing up yet but details of their offering will be on their website soon HERE.
+First Enterprise - Enterprise Loans - nothing up yet but details of their offering will be on their website soon HERE.

 Fleximize - offering Term Loan variant under CBILS.
 You can register your interest HERE and Fleximize will notify you when they start accepting applications.